 Amazon Solar Farm – Eastern Shore

-Amazon Solar Farm US East is a solar project on the Delmarva Peninsula that will supply Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.
+Amazon Solar Farm - Eastern Shore is a solar project on the Delmarva Peninsula.
+Provides supply for Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.

 The 2.5 MW Clarkson Solar project is on land owned by Clarkson University, which also purchases the power through a long-term PPA.

 Elizabethtown College Solar

 The Gateway Solar project was developed by Community Energy Solar and acquired by Constellation, an Exelon company for construction and operation.

 Keystone Solar is the largest customer driven utility-scale solar project in PA.

 The Lafayette Solar Gardens consist of two 500 kilowatt solar arrays located in Lafayette, Colorado.
 These projects were the result of a cooperative effort between Community Energy and the City of Lafayette.

 Lake County Solar